-This course considers how the Iliad, Odyssey, and Aeneid modeled supreme literary achievement in Europe for more than two millennia, and how postclassical European writers wrestled with this daunting, but also inspiring, legacy of classical epic.
-Prerequisite: 200-level literature course (any version).
+This course considers how the Iliad, Odyssey, and Aeneid modeled supreme literary achievement in Europe for more than two millennia and how postclassical European writers wrestled with this daunting, but also inspiring, legacy of classical epic.
+Prerequisite: 200-level Introduction to Literary Studies course (any version).